Teaching Kids the Story of Christmas

 The Littlest Watchman by Scott James

-Our family has enjoyed using the The Littlest Watchman Advent Calendar, a 25 day Advent devotional based on a storybook of a young watchman whose job is to watch God's promises prove true.
-Believe me, this is small book packed with amazing biblical theology and illustrations that I believe honor Revelation 7:9's vision of a diverse church.
+Our family has enjoyed using the The Littlest Watchman Advent Calendar, a 25 day Advent ''Jesse Tree' devotional based on a storybook of a young watchman whose job is to watch God's promises prove true.
+This small Christmas story is packed with amazing biblical theology and illustrations that I believe honor Revelation 7:9's vision of a diverse church.

 The Plan: How God Got the World Ready for Jesus by Sinclair Ferguson